cscan/vue-excel-editor/README.md

 ### Localization

-Developer may override the default values through localized-label prop.
+The developer may override the default values through localized-label prop.

 ```html
 <template>